Dilwale Dulhania Le Jayenge: Music

+The soundtrack became the best-selling Bollywood soundtracks with sales ranging from 25 million to over 100 million.
 In 2005, the album was judged the top Hindi soundtrack of all time by voters on the BBC Asian Network website.
-Anand Bakshi won his third Filmfare Best Lyricist award after 14 years, having two nominations for this film.
 The wedding song "Mehndi Laga Ke Rakhna" from the film became an all-time hit; it is played at weddings across the South Asian diaspora.

+Track listing

 Release

 Dilwale Dulhania Le Jayenge opened on 20 October 1995 to sold-out shows worldwide.
 Every show in every theatre in Mumbai—save one—was completely full for the first week.
 The film was popular among both resident Indians and NRIs.
 At San Francisco's 720-seat Naz theatre, 1,000 people arrived for the first showing, and the theatre staff were forced to run another show late that night.
 In the UK, the film ran for over a year.
-As of March 16, 2020 the Maratha Mandir cinema hall in Mumbai had been showing for 1251 weeks (24 years).
+Dilwale Dulhania Le Jayenge has been shown daily since its release on 20 October 1995 at Maratha Mandir in Mumbai as of October 2025.